unification-com/xfund-router/go-ooo/README.md

 This initialisation script will ask whether you want to import an exisitng private key, or generate a new one.
 You can enter anything for the account name.
-For the purposes of quick testing, the Docker development environment initialises by pre-registering account #3 on the `ganache-cli` chain as a Provider Oracle.
+For the purposes of quick testing, the Docker development environment initialises by pre-registering account #3 on the `anvil` chain as a Provider Oracle.
 The private key to import is:

 `0x646f1ce2fdad0e6deeeb5c7e8e5543bdde65e86029e2fd9fc169899c440a7913`